Paul Rudolph (architect): Early life, education, and personal life

+Paul Rudolph was gay, though not openly, due to the political and societal climate of the time.
+He lived in his Beekman Street apartment with his partner, Ernst Wagner.

 Work

 Sarasota, Florida

 Following his studies at Harvard, Rudolph moved to Sarasota, Florida, and partnered with Ralph Twitchell for four years, until he started his own practice in 1952.
 Rudolph's Sarasota time is now part of the period labeled Sarasota School of Architecture in his career.

 Notable for its appearance in the 1958 book Masters of Modern Architecture, the W. R. Healy Guest House – nicknamed "The Cocoon House" – was a one-story guest house built in 1950 on Siesta Key, Sarasota, Florida.
 The roof was concave and was constructed using a built-up spray-on process that Rudolph had seen used to cocoon disused ships during his time in the US Navy (hence, the house's nickname).
 In addition, Rudolph used jalousie windows, which enabled the characteristic breezes to and from Sarasota Bay to flow through the house.

 His first independent work, post Twitchell, was the Walker Guest House, a sparse exoskeleton structure built in the sand dunes and scrub of Sanibel Island in 1953.
 It was Rudolph's most clearly articulated and rigorously geometric residential project in Florida.
 Rudolph considered the guesthouse to be one of his favorite projects, exhibiting pure architectural ideals suited to its environment.

 Other Sarasota landmarks by Rudolph include the Riverview High School, built in 1957 as his first large-scale project.
 In 2006, there was a great deal of controversy in Sarasota when many members of the community appealed for the retention of the historic building after the decision reached by the county school board to demolish the structure.
 As Charles Gwathmey, the architect overseeing renovation of Art and Architecture Building at Yale, said: "Riverview High School is a fantastic prototype of what today we call green architecture.
 He was so far ahead of his time, experimenting with sun screens and cross-ventilation.
 If it's torn down, I feel badly for architecture."
-However in June 2009, Riverview High School was demolished.
+However, in June 2009, Riverview High School was demolished.

 Another school building design in Sarasota was Rudolph's 1960 addition to Sarasota High School, a concrete structure that utilized large overhanging sunshades and "internal" yet outside corridors with natural ventilation.
 This building, along with a gymnasium structure built at the same time, has recently undergone a renovation by the Sarasota County School Board that reinstated the building's original exterior appearance, but contains a completely new interior layout.
 A portion of the original architecture has been incorporated into the adjacent Sarasota Art Museum.